 - SO Club Signature with lounge: from $360 midweek, $430 weekend.

-- The Studio Park View at the lower-mid range is the rate this hotel earns.
+- The Studio Park View at the lower middle of the range is the rate this hotel earns.
 Book it.

-- The Cozy is only fair to pay for a one-night stay where the view does not matter and a different hotel on the trip carries the view night.
+- The Cozy is only fair to pay for a single night where the view does not matter and a different hotel on the trip carries the view night.

-- The Lofty Park View reads correctly priced for a two-night anniversary or a milestone trip.
+- The Lofty Park View reads correctly priced for an anniversary of two nights or a milestone trip.

-- The Club Signature rate fixes the front-of-house service complaints and adds breakfast and happy hour to the calculation, which makes the math closer to even than the headline rate suggests.
+- The Club Signature rate settles the front of house service complaints and adds breakfast and happy hour to the calculation, which makes the math closer to even than the headline rate suggests.

 ★ 8.8